javisrv/Subway_Buenos_Aires/README.md

 # What files does this repository contain?
 - lineas_subte.jpeg → It is just a picture showing the subway lines and stations in the Autonomous City of Buenos Aires, Argentina.
 - Subway.ipynb → Data cleaning and analysis

+# Clarification
+.csv files are not uploaded to the following repository because they are heavy.